 Then Starbuck works his magic on Lizzie.
 He persuades her to think of herself as a real woman—and every real woman is pretty!
 Beauty is inside you, and when you see love in a man’s eyes, you’ll be beautiful.
 He kisses her.
 At last she has confidence and glows.
 File is looking for a fugitive con man, and strongly suspects Starbuck is the man.
 But the Currys are grateful for what Starbuck has done for Lizzie and persuades File to let Starbuck go.
 Now File also senses beauty in Lizzie, and she has to choose between him and Starbuck.
 As the con man drives off, the rain falls.
 The fine songs include Love, Don’t Turn Away, The Little Red Hat, Is it Really Me, The Rain Song and Everything Beautiful Happens At Night.

-Based on the play, “The Rainmaker” by N. Richard Nash
+Based on a Play by N. Richard Nash

 Original Direction by Joseph Anthony

 Dances and musical numbers originally staged by Agnes de Mille

 Produced for the Broadway stage by David Merrick

 Such credits to the authors for all purposes shall be in type size equal to or greater than that of any other credits except for that of the star(s) above the title.
 In the programs, the credits shall appear on the title page thereof.